 Typically hikers reach the trailhead by taking the train/cog railway from either Grindelwald or Lauterbrunnen to Kleine Scheidegg and then switching to the Jungfrau Railway and getting off at the first stop, the Eigergletcher.

 Kleine Scheidegg is a very busy place, filled with tourists jostling to catch the trains to various destinations.
 If time and energy permit, I strongly suggest walking from Kleine Scheidegg to the start of the Eiger trail, a 1.4 to 1.9 mile hike (described below) resulting in a 5.7 mile point-to-point trip that ends at the Alpiglen rail station.

-Hikers looking for a long day can combine the Panoramaweg: Manlichen to Kleine Scheidegg trail with the Eiger trail for a highly scenic 8.5 mile point-to-point hike.
+Hikers looking for a longer day can combine the Panoramaweg: Manlichen to Kleine Scheidegg trail with the Eiger trail for a highly scenic 8.5 mile point-to-point hike.
 More information on this alternative is found at the end of the hike description.

 The trail can be quite slippery if snow is present, requiring the use of microspikes.
 Check at the Grindelwald tourist office for current conditions.

 The Eiger trail can be walked in either direction.
 Some parties walk up from Alpiglen to help acclimate and get into condition.
-The trail is rated as moderately-strenuous is you walk it uphill.
+The trail is rated as moderately-strenuous if you walk it uphill.
 I personally prefer to walk down so the best scenery it right in front.
 Whatever way you walk it is a great hike.